jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	storage-0     192.178.204.12       No              No          19.09   idle
 	storage-1     192.178.204.11       No              No          19.09   idle

-   To install the patch on all hosts, we need to execute the command against each host.
+   To install the patch on all hosts, execute the command against each host.

    ::